Chaddleworth St Andrew's and Shefford C.E. Federated Schools

 - 3.1: How will the school monitor my child's progress and how will I be involved in this?

 The progress of all children is monitored every term and discussed by the head teacher and class teacher at pupil progress meetings.
-Three times a year, outcomes are set and reviewed using the Support and Achievement Plan (SAP) to record the information.
-A copy of the plan is sent home for child and parent.
-If required, there can also be a meeting between the parents and the class teacher and/or SENCo to discuss them.
-The outcomes will be based on the child’s next steps as identified through the class teacher’s knowledge of the child and our monitoring and tracking systems.
+Three times a year, outcomes are set and reviewed with parents and pupils using the Support and Achievement Plan (SAP) to record the information.
+A copy of the final plan is sent home.
+The outcomes will be based on the child’s next steps as identified through the class teacher’s and parent's knowledge of the child, following advice from external agencies, assessment outcomes and SENCo advice.
+We use our monitoring and tracking systems to identify progress.
 The class teacher or SENCo may suggest ways you can support your child at home.
-Parents of children with an Educational and Health Care Plan (EHCP) will be invited to Annual Review meetings and be involved in the setting of new annual outcomes.
+Parents of children with an Educational and Health Care Plan (EHCP) will also be invited to Annual Review meetings and be involved in the setting of new annual outcomes.

 - 3.2: When my child's progress is being reviewed, how will new targets be set and how will I be involved?

-Targets are set according to the child’s needs and are prioritised according to what will have the biggest impact on the child’s progress.
+Targets are set according to the child’s needs and are prioritised according to the greatest need.
 Parents are invited to take part in this process.
 If your child has an Education, Health and Care plan, then a review involving all the professionals who are involved with your child will take place once a year.

 - 3.3: ln addition to the school's normal reporting arrangements, what opportunities will there be for me to discuss my child's progress with school staff?

 You may request a meeting at any time and if school staff are concerned, they will contact you.

 - 3.4: What arrangements does the school have for regular home to school contact?